nikcbg/failsrepo/DETAILED.md

 #Detailed description of the steps how tasks are done.

-1. New repo created with README.md and MIT license.
+1. Create new repo  with README.md, MIT license and make it public.

 2. README.md updated with what is the purpose of the repository.